hbrawnak/network/README.md

 ### Overview
 It's a social network example for sharing knowledge.
-Create post, create pages, following users and pages are the main features in this project.
+Create posts, create pages, following users and pages are the main features in this project.

 ### Installation Process